 USA Roswell Park Cancer Institute is preparing VSSP for three trials — two in kidney cancer and one in breast cancer.

-After 20 years of research and clinical trials, Cuba's Havana-based Genetic Engineering and Biotechnology Center (CIGB) has developed a new medicine called "Heberferon."
+After 20 years of research and clinical trials, Cuba developed new one-of-a-kind medication to treat skin cancer (basal cell carcinoma) called "Heberferon" is now available nation-wide.
 The novel drug which combines interferon "Alfa" and interferon "Gamma" through the use of recombinant technology is likely to be unique in the world.
+HeberFERON is prescribed for perilesional (intradermal) or intralesional therapies of basal cell carcinoma previously confirmed by a biopsy.
+The drug can be used as alternative or adjuvant therapy with other treatments (surgical or not), in cases of lesions of any size or clinical subtype and in any high-risk area (H mask area of face) or locally advanced lesions that are difficult to treat due to local invasion and/or proximity to vital structures such as the eyes and brain.
 The injectable medication cures or reduces the size of malignant skin tumors and can prevent scaring from surgery in areas difficult to operate on such as the face.
 Cuba has a high rate of skin cancer, which is usually caused by excessive exposure to the sun.
-CIGB production plants have already manufactured over 10,000 vials of the new medicine, which continues to be developed with the aim of treating other types of cancer.
+Havana-based production plants have already manufactured over 10,000 vials of the new medicine, which continues to be developed with the aim of treating other types of cancer.
 Meanwhile the next step will be to include Heberferon on the island's list of basic medicines.

 Hebervital notable benefits in different pathologies